fsprojects/fantomas/docs/docs/end-users/UpgradeGuide.md

 # Upgrade guide

 We wish to capture all changes required to upgrade to a new version.
 Please note that the focus of this document is about how to upgrade.
-New features are not covered in detail here, for those please refered to our [changelog](https://github.com/fsprojects/fantomas/blob/main/CHANGELOG.md).
+New features are not covered in detail here, for those please refer to our [changelog](https://github.com/fsprojects/fantomas/blob/main/CHANGELOG.md).
 If you find something to be missing from this guide, please consider opening a PR to mend the gap instead of opening an issue.